AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance/lines_method_deprecated.md

 **1)** Visit the [:page_facing_up: pressure advance calibration site](https://andrewellis93.github.io/pressure_advance_lines_method_deprecated/pressure_advance.html).
 - Thanks to Deuce#8801 for helping with this!
-- If you are using :fish:Marlin, use [:page_facing_up: Marlin's linear advance site](https://marlinfw.org/tools/lin_advance/k-factor.html) instead.
+- If you are using :fish: Marlin, use [:page_facing_up: Marlin's linear advance site](https://marlinfw.org/tools/lin_advance/k-factor.html) instead.

 **2)** Fill out the parameters specific to your setup (printer name, bed size, retraction, etc.)